vrrdnt/vrrdnt.github.io/content/posts/top-10-games.md

 > VOLITION [Easy: Success] -- No. This is somewhere to be.
 This is all you have, but it's still something.
 Streets and sodium lights.
 The sky, the world.
 You're still alive.

 A beautiful, haunting story of an alcoholic detective who can't remember anything.
-"Voices" in your head are personified and have tangible effects on dialogue and your chances of success and completing things.
+"Voices" in your head are personified and have tangible effects on dialogue and your chances of success in various contexts.

 ### 1: Factorio